rstacruz/sinatra-assetpack/README.md

 Need to build the files?
 ------------------------

-Actually, you don't need to--this is optional!
+Actually, you don't need to—this is optional!
 But add this to your `Rakefile`:

 ``` ruby
 # Rakefile